Overview

 The Public Affairs Honors Committee will select applicants based on the promise of their proposed research project, its match with faculty interests, research-related coursework, and research experience.
 The selection process is very competitive, with the number of selected applicants varying each year.
 We anticipate that no more than 10% of rising seniors will be selected to complete honors thesis projects each year.

-Students will graduate with Public Affairs Departmental Honors if they meet the following criteria:
+Students who complete the Public Affairs Departmental Honors Program during the 2025-2026 academic year will graduate with Public Affairs Departmental Honors if they meet the following criteria:

-1. The Public Affairs Honors Committee, with input from thesis advisors, determines that the student’s Public Affairs Departmental Honors Program theses merits either “honors” or “highest honors.”
+1. The Public Affairs Honors Committee, with input from thesis advisors, determines that the student’s Public Affairs Departmental Honors Program thesis merits either “honors” or “highest honors.”

 2. The student graduates with a minimum 3.600 major GPA and is in good academic standing.